AdobeDocs/dynamic-media-classic.en/help/using/quick-start-template-basics.md

 If you are using a PSD file to build your template, select **[!UICONTROL Create Template]** on the **[!UICONTROL Upload Job Options]** dialog box when you upload the PSD file.
 Also choose a **[!UICONTROL Layer Naming]** option so Adobe Dynamic Media Classic knows how to name PSD layers when they are uploaded to Adobe Dynamic Media Classic.

-If you are using image files, you can crop the images and also create a mask from clipping paths in the images as you upload them.
+If you are using image files, you can crop the images, and also create a mask from clipping paths in the images as you upload them.

 On the Global Navigation bar, select **[!UICONTROL Upload]** to upload a PSD file or other image files from your computer to a folder on Adobe Dynamic Media Classic.
 See [Upload template files](uploading-template-files.md#uploading_template_files).